SFU-CMPT-201/a1-pub/README.md

 This is something we mentioned earlier a couple of times but we want to mention it again here.
 Make sure you change your default terminal window width to more than 100 characters, e.g., 110.
 Also make sure you change the default height to something sufficiently long as well.
-Also, change the default color scheme of your terminal to "solarized dark" if possible.
-Most of the popular terminal emulators support it. "solarized dark" is easy on your eyes, which is important when you spend a lot of time on the terminal.
-If interested, read further at [the creator's website](https://ethanschoonover.com/solarized/).
-It will also match the color scheme of our Neovim configuration.
+Also, change the default color scheme of your terminal to "solarized dark".

 ## Task 2: Swapping `<Caps Lock>` and `<Esc>`